 Paris Gare du Nord train station in January

-I’m actually considering moving to Brussels in the not too distant future.
-I discovered it six years ago – in January 2013 – and liked it very much.
-Six years ago I was applying for jobs at the European Commission headquarters in Brussels.
+I discovered Brussels in January 2013 and liked it very much.
+Before I found the job I have now, I had been applying for jobs at the European Commission headquarters.
 I had had enough of Paris and was seeking a smaller, friendlier, greener city in which to live and work.
 I fired off my résumé for one particular job posting within an EU institution, and in return received train tickets to go there for an interview.
 Here’s my account of that lovely but freezing cold weekend.